How to extract all PDF images using GroupDocs.Parser in Java

 • What Java version is required?
 JDK 8 or higher.

-What is “extract images from pdf”?
+What is “extract all PDF images”?

 Why use GroupDocs.Parser for Java?